In our continuing series on the myths of modern recording, we turn to the subject of software subscriptions.

 I Want To Own My Software

 The first argument made against software subscription is from those who say that they would prefer to own the software they use.
 Well here's some bad news - Even before subscriptions appeared you never owned that software.
 You simply paid for a licence to use it.
-Yes you got a box with some kind of installer such as a DVD, or latterly a download with a serial or other protection, but you have NEVER owned the software you use.
+Yes, you got a box with some kind of installer such as a DVD, or latterly a download with a serial or other protection, but you have NEVER owned the software you use.
 But, you think to yourself surely I do own it because I can sell it to someone else.
 Again if you are allowed to sell the software by the company that developed it then you are simply being given permission to transfer the licence you paid for.
 OK, if you think I'm splitting hairs then what you may mean is that if you need to sell the software then paying for it outright gives you some equity to release cash from if you wish.

-It Costs More
+The Software Costs More

 The second argument for ownership is that by subscribing to software your monthly costs of running a studio are going to increase.
 Let me counter that argument as a small business owner and talk about cash flow.
-Cash flow is the lifeblood of every business it's making sure you have enough cash to pay for all the outgoings.
-One thing that can really hit cashflow is large purchases and for many years businesses have leased items such as cars, plant and office machines, it helps take the sting out of the large, one off payment and spread it over a period to ease the cashflow.
+Cash flow is the lifeblood of every business, it's making sure you have enough cash to pay for all the outgoings.
+One thing that can really hit cashflow is large purchases and for many years businesses have leased items such as cars, plant and office machines, it helps take the sting out of the large, one-off payment and spread it over a period to ease the cashflow.

 I lease the car I use for business for that very reason, it helps me plan the costs I'm going to have each month.
 It allows me to have things in my business I couldn't afford in one payment.
-I also do it with software, I signed up for the Adobe Cloud because, for the reasons I outlined above, for a monthly payment of $9.99 I get to use software that would have cost me hundreds of pounds.
+I also do it with software, I signed up for the Adobe Cloud because, for the reasons, I outlined above, for a monthly payment of $9.99 I get to use software that would have cost me hundreds of pounds.

 Now you might be thinking that as you don't own a business this has nothing to do with you.
-However the same principles apply.
+However, the same principles apply.
 I'm guessing some of you reading this have rent to pay for your home, a monthly payment to use something you could not otherwise afford.
-Imagine you've just paid out for some software, for example Pro Tools, and it's around $600.
+Imagine you've just paid out for some software, for example, Pro Tools, and it's around $600.
 Then tomorrow, after paying out that cash, you find you need a new engine for your car or your heating has gone up the fritz - but you no longer have the $600 you had the day before.
 This is where subscriptions can help both for business and private users.

 The third point some make is that if they stop paying for the software then it stops working, well in most cases that's true.
 So just as with anything else in life we need to make sure we have the money to service all of our commitments.